bl1231/bilbomd-backend/test/data/decision_tree_example/README.md

-# Will put examples of "cases" for decision tree
+# Will put examples of "cases" for decision tree.